redeclipse/redeclipse.github.io/docs/Core-Principles.md

 1. Objects exist only if they have a gameplay reason to exist.
     - Redundant mechanics and arbitrarily applied assets are clutter and distracting.
-    - This means weapons are all unique in how they affect how the game is played, not just their appearence.
+    - This means weapons are all unique in how they affect how the game is played, not just their appearance.
     - Adding content to the game is not always a good thing.
 Collections of random stuff are easy to find and is not impressive by itself.
     - Ineffective weapons and mechanics are at best no more useful than their absence would be, and at worst misleading and distracting.